-Clay is safe for parrots to consume, which is why so many species practice geophagy (the act of eating soil) in the wild.
-It can improve mineral levels and protect against toxins.
-However, like all things, too much clay can harm parrots.
+Clay is safe for parrots, which is why so many species practice geophagy (the act of eating soil) in the wild.
+It can increase mineral levels and ward against toxins.
+However, too much clay can harm parrots.

-Sodium overload is caused by the consumption of excess amounts of clay, which leads to:
+Sodium overload is caused by the consumption of clay, which leads to:

-- Fluid and electrolyte imbalance
+- Fluid and electrolyte imbalance.

-- Excessive thirst
+- Excessive thirst.

-- Kidney failure
+- Kidney failure.

 What Is A Parrot Clay Lick?

-Are Clay Blocks Good for Domestic Parrots?
+Are Clay Blocks Good for Parrots?

-Because captive parrots are exposed to the same plant-based diets as their wild counterparts, providing a clay block for parrots to detoxify their bodies could be beneficial.
+As pet parrots are exposed to the same plant-based diets as their wild counterparts, providing a clay block for parrots to detoxify their bodies could be beneficial.

-Clay blocks offer the following health benefits for domestic parrots:
+Clay blocks offer the following health benefits:

 Source of Calcium

-- Strong, healthy bones
+- Strong, healthy bones.

-- Muscle movement
+- Muscle movement.

-- Nerve transmission
+- Nerve transmission.

-- Heart disorders
+- Heart disorders.

-- Muscular pain and contractions
+- Muscular pain and contractions.

-- High cholesterol
+- High cholesterol.

-- Feather plucking
+- Feather plucking.

-- Lack of coordination
+- Lack of coordination.

-What Is The Best Clay For Parrots?
+What Is The Best Clay for Parrots?

 - Source of supplemental minerals.